Acacia estrophiolata

 Acacia estrophiolata, commonly known as ironwood, southern ironwood, desert ironwood or utjanypa, is a tree native to Central Australia.

 Description

 It is a graceful, pendulous shade tree, which grows from about 4 to 16 m tall and has a trunk with a diameter of up to about 0.45 m.
 It has a spreading crown that becomes weeping as the tree matures.
-Young plants have rigid branches and short straight phyllodes that appear in clusters as trees mature the branches become pendulous and the light green spiky phyllodes in crease in length but are no longer clustered.
+Young plants have rigid branches and short straight phyllodes that appear in clusters.
+As trees mature the branches become pendulous and the light green, spiky phyllodes increase in length but are no longer clustered.
 It has a heavy bloom of spherical pale yellow flowers after winter rains.

 The tree has a slow growth rate and is both drought and frost tolerant.

 Taxonomy

 The species was first formally described by botanist Ferdinand von Mueller in 1882 as part of the work Definitions of some new Australian plants as published in Southern Science Record.
 It was reclassified as Racosperma estrophiolatum by Leslie Pedley in 1987 then returned to the genus Acacia in 2001.

 It is closely related to Acacia excelsa and more distantly related to Acacia dolichophylla.

 The type specimen was collected near the Finke River in the Northern Territory by H.Kempe.